FhenixProtocol/cofhe-docs/docs/devdocs/architecture/internal-utilities/threshold-network.md

 ## Concept

 Threshold Network performs decryption operations.
-The Threshold Network is currently initialized by a Trusted Dealer (in the future, we plan to eliminate the Trusted Dealer) that is running in a Trusted Execution Environment (TEE).
-The Trusted Dealer initially generates a key.
+The Threshold Network is currently initialized by a Trusted Dealer (in the future, we plan to eliminate the Trusted Dealer).
+The Dealer initially generates a key.
 Then, the Dealer uses a secret-sharing algorithm to generate Secret Shares of the key to share among individual members.
 Each member holds exactly one secret share.
 To perform a decryption, the secret shares are used to perform partial decryptions through a multiparty computation (MPC) protocol.
 These partial decryptions are then combined into the final plaintext.
 The protocol requires cooperation from all participants to perform a decryption, ensuring no single entity can decrypt the ciphertext alone.
 This distributed control mechanism enhances security by preventing unilateral access to encrypted data.

 ## Decryption Process